Mount Shuksan Fisher Chimneys Climb Itinerary

 Day 2

 The group will pack up and ready themselves for the approach on the mountain.
 This hike is one of the most scenic in the Pacific Northwest with old growth forests, alpine meadows, and stunning views of Mount Baker.
 The trail terminates near Lake Ann, a popular destination, with majestic views of the calving Curtis Glacier.
 From the lake we start the climb up the Chimneys.
 This is 800 vertical feet of 3rd and 4th class scrambling and provides an unsuspecting passage to the upper mountain.
-After several hours in the Chimneys, we top out on the mellow White Salmon Glacier and pull out our crampons and ice axe in anticipation of climbing the notorious Winnies Slide: a 200-foot-tall steep snow & ice slope that leads to our bivy in the clouds.
-This camp is spectacular; perched on a rocky rib between the Upper Curtis and White Salmon Glaciers.
 In the evening, the group prepares for the summit bid.

 Day 3

-Depending on conditions, the team will leave camp between 5am and 8am for their summit bid.
-The technical challenges start directly above camp while ascending the moderate, but icy, slopes of the Upper Curtis Glacier.
-The route then weaves through massive crevasses towards a passage up towards the Sulphide Glacier.
-This steep slope, named Hell’s Highway, gives the climber another challenging steep snow pitch.
-After the steep snow is surmounted, the route mellows out for the next 1,000 feet before reaching the famous Summit Pyramid.
-There are two options to the summit.
-If conditions allow, we try to climb the SE Ridge, which is a fun and exposed ridge of 8-10 short alpine rock pitches.
-The Central Gully is a fine alternative if there is poor weather or the team is running behind schedule.
-The Central Gully will also act as our rappel descent route.
-This is a big day of alpine climbing that uses a variety of techniques from rock climbing to steep snow and ice.
-A typical roundtrip summit push is 8-10 hours from camp.
+Depending on conditions, the team departs camp between 5:00 and 8:00 a.m. for the summit push.
+Technical climbing begins immediately above camp on the moderate—but often icy—slopes of the Upper Curtis Glacier.
+From there, the route weaves through massive crevasses toward a passage leading up to the Sulphide Glacier.
+This steep slope, known as Hell’s Highway, presents another challenging pitch of steep snow or ice, depending on conditions.
+Above Hell’s Highway, the terrain mellows for roughly 1,000 feet before reaching the iconic Summit Pyramid.
+From here, there are two options to reach the summit.
+When conditions allow, we aim to climb the Southeast Ridge—a fun and exposed route featuring 8–10 short alpine rock pitches.
+The Central Gully is a strong alternative in poor weather or if the team is running behind schedule and also serves as the rappel descent route.
+This is a full-value alpine day involving a wide range of techniques, from rock climbing to steep snow and ice travel.
+A typical round-trip summit push takes 8–10 hours from camp.

 Day 4